department-of-veterans-affairs/next-build/READMEs/testing.md

 - A full site scan of all urls known to next-build (generated in the sitemap) using Playwright: `yarn test:playwright:a11y`

-The full scan will run (TKTK: some cadence, weekly?) in CI.
+The full scan will run daily in CI using GitHub Actions and multiple runners.

+###

 You can run it manually after generating the sitemap with a few steps:

 1. `yarn export` to generate the static pages for the site